Kansas City is the Soccer Capital of America

 Sporting also touts four U.S. Open Cup championships, tied for most in league history.
 It’s this winning tradition that fuels locals’ passion for soccer and their hometown team.
 Their affiliated USL club, Sporting Kansas City II, also takes the pitch at Children’s Mercy Park, where they’re greeted with equal enthusiasm.

 Children’s Mercy Park stands out as one of the finest sports structures in the city.
-However, it’s the new Pinnacle National Development Center that combines athletic science with player, referee and coach training into a single world-class facility.
+However, it’s the new Compass Minerals National Performance Center that combines athletic science with player, referee and coach training into a single world-class facility.

 When it comes to hosting a large-scale athletic event, Kansas City has no problem pulling out all the stops.